Herb infused honey is not only a delicious treat but a nourishing one, too!

 Hands Off Time

 Making infused honey takes time but it hands off time.
 Do just let it sit after the initial stir for optimal flavor.
-It will do its thing mostly without your help.
+It will do its own thing mostly without your help.

 Store & Label